 The buses stop running back at around 18.00 so make sure you’re on one before then.
-They can get full up as well so it’s best to leave a bit earlier to make sure you catch one because there are no allocated seats on the way back.
+They can get full up as well so it’s best to leave a bit earlier.
+This way you’ll make sure you catch one, plus have a better chance of getting seated because there are no allocated seats on the way back.

-How Much it Costs to Get to Teotihuacan Per Person Each Way
+How Much it Costs to Get to Teotihuacan From Mexico City by Bus

 Entrance Costs & Opening Times for Teotihuacan

-There is also an additional charge of $45 MXN (£1.97 GBP or $2.56 USD) to use electronic video recording devices, but we asked whether we needed to pay this to record on our phones and cameras and they said no. We think this is just for professional type recording equipment.
+There is also an additional charge of $45 MXN (£1.75 GBP or $2.30 USD) to use electronic video recording devices.
+However, we asked whether we needed to pay this to record on our phones and cameras and they said no. We think this is just for professional type recording equipment.

 Teotihuacan is open between the hours of 8.00 and 17.00.

 Teotihuacan entrance costs & opening times